zeeshan1991k/HackTheBox/Driver/20 - Initial shell as 'tony' user.md

 Command=ToggleDesktop
 ```
 Note: SCF (Shell Command Files) files can be used to perform a limited set of operations such as showing the Windows desktop or opening a Windows explorer.
 However a SCF file can be used to access a specific UNC path which allows the penetration tester to build an attack.
 The code below can be placed inside a text file which then needs to be planted into a network share as explained in [link](https://pentestlab.blog/2017/12/13/smb-share-scf-file-attacks/).
+ONLY `.scf` FILE WILL WORK IN THIS CASE.
 As soon as we upload a `.scf.` with  filename starting from `@` (so that file is placed first in folder and executed as soon as it is uploaded).
 ## Uploading `.scf` to get NTLM Hash via responder
 Uploading `.scf` to get NTLM Hash via responder listening via command ` sudo responder -I tun0 -wrf`.